merainc/gzip_cpp/README.md

 ```
 if (!decomp.IsSucc()) {
-  // Failed to create compressor.
+  // Failed to create decompressor.
   return;
 }
 ```